MajorDP/GlowLink-Social-Media-Advertisement/README.md

-# 🌟 GlowLink (App Skeleton)
+# 🌟 CreatorLink

 _Next.js SaaS-app for building branded landing pages for content creators._

-GlowLink is a customizable link-in-bio landing page built for creators, influencers, and digital storytellers.
+CreatorLink is a customizable link-in-bio landing page built for creators, influencers, and digital storytellers.
 Showcase your content, connect your socials, and monetize your audience — all in one stunning page.

 ---